Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-Calcium contributes to the maintenance of normal bones.
-Several meta-analyses confirm a significant increase in bone mineral density in supplemented adults, particularly when calcium is combined with vitamin D.
+Bones that hold their density with age: calcium contributes to the maintenance of normal bones, and several meta-analyses confirm a significant increase in bone mineral density in supplemented adults, particularly when combined with vitamin D.

 • Strong

-Calcium contributes to normal muscle function.
-Its role in excitation-contraction coupling of muscle fibres is documented by decades of physiological research.
+Muscle contraction that answers the nerve signal: calcium contributes to normal muscle function, a role in the excitation-contraction coupling of muscle fibres documented by decades of physiological research.

 • Strong

-Calcium contributes to normal energy-yielding metabolism.
-Ca-AKG offers a coherent dual supply: the metabolic substrate (AKG) and the mineral (calcium) jointly support this process.
+Energy available at the cellular level: calcium contributes to normal energy-yielding metabolism, and Ca-AKG combines in a single supply the metabolic substrate (AKG) and the mineral (calcium), which jointly support this process.

 • Strong